 Hi, I’m Finn, a Natural Sciences student.
-I’m currently doing a placement as a Medical Microwave Imaging Research Technician & Project Coordinator in the Department of Physics here at York.
+I’m currently doing a placement as a Medical Microwave Imaging Research Technician & Project Coordinator in Physics here at York.

 Why did you decide to do a placement?

 I decided to undertake a placement year for two key reasons.
 The first was to gain the technical skills associated with this particular project, particularly the computational side of it.
 As well as that, the project management skills I’d gain from a research and development role were really appealing.
 I had been itching to get involved with a project where I can learn and establish my machine learning and scientific programming abilities with the aim of building a working product.

 I had become aware, during the course of my degree, that the steps involved from taking a concept for a technological innovation to a product in the real world were, one, something I found really interesting and, two, something I hadn’t been able to practice yet.